j1sk1ss/CordellCompiler/docs/src/changelog/README.md

 ----------------------------------------

 # Version v2
-Second version of this compiler (currentrly, 10.20.2025, is main work version).
-Main features is full refactoring of `token` part, `AST` generation cleanup and implementing of basic `LIR`.
-The main improvement was in syntax of the CP language.
+The second version of this compiler (currentrly, at 10.20.2025, at least stable work version).
+Main features is the full code refactoring of the `token` part, the `AST` generation.
+Also performed cleanup and implemented the basic `LIR`.
+The main improvement was in the syntax of the `CP-language`.

 ```cplv2
 extern exfunc printf;